8 Walkthrough 2: Approaching gradebook data from a data science perspective

 ## [5] "age" "repeated_grades"

-data frame looks like now.
-It shows 25 students and their individual values in various columns like projects
+data frame again.
+It shows 25 students and their individual values in columns like projects

 or formative_assessments